tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 # An Introduction to JavaScript

 This is an eight-week course on the fundamentals of computer programming in JavaScript, and its practical uses on the web.
+The former will comprise the first half of the course — taking you through functions, data structures, and algorithms.
+The second half will focus on applying JavaScript in modern web development.

 ## Week 1 - The Basics of Computer Programming

+This class will provide a context for JavaScript, explain some programming best practices, and introduce some basic syntax and data types.

 - History
-- Logic
-- Syntax
 - Types (OO, functional, prototype)
 - Documentation
 - Testing/Debugging
+- Syntax
+- Variables
+- Data Types

-## Week 2 - Datatypes and Functions
+## Week 2 - Functions

-- Datatypes
 - Functions
 - Arguments/Parameters